Don't miss out on Dr. Sharol's newsletters: Get notices of herbal conferences, any book giveaways and new articles released each month.

 For Non-practitioners Reading This Article

 If you have maskne, or any of these conditions listed above, ask your practitioner to consider Demodex as a factor in the disease process.
 If they don't know what is causing your condition they will use a treatment that will usually not work long-term.
 If they don’t know anything about Demodex tell them to read up on the literature as there are many research studies now available.
 It is not their fault they don't know about it as they were quite likely never trained about Demodex mites at all.
 The research on Demodex is almost all from the last 20 years, with most of the research over the last 10 years.
 Give them this article on Demodex and if that still does not work, wait for my book to come out and give that to them.
 I am working on it as fast and furious as I can.
-It will be here in late spring of 2022.
+It will be here in late 2022.

 Send this article to practitioners, friends and family who will benefit from it!